 Does your camp have any legends of hidden treasures?
 Maybe not, but that doesn’t mean you can’t start one.
 Excite your campers and spend a treasure-themed day in search of amazing finds.

 - Scavenger Hunts Galore – Send campers on a scavenger hunt around camp in search of treasures of nature.

 - Geocaching for “Treasures” – Set up a geocaching course and let your campers put those GPS units to work.

 - Pirates Make an Appearance – Counselors can take to the High Seas and dress up in pirate garb.
 Hey, and after dinner, maybe someone’s unlucky enough to walk the plank (into the lake).

 Here’s a team that’s one part athletics, one part friendly competition, and a whole lot of fun.
-Let campers spend the day completing obstacle courses as Ninja Warriors.
+Let campers spend the day completing obstacle courses.
 Build fun (and safe) courses and have teams compete for the title.

 - Try Out Martial Arts – Give campers a morning wake-up with Tai Chi to get into the spirit of the day.

 - Encourage Team-Building – Build courses designed for relay teams, so everyone can get in on the fun.

 Let campers explore their choreography creativity during Dancing With the Stars Day.
 Host dance workouts, play Dance Dance Revolution, teach popular dances through history, and let groups compete to put together the most compelling routine.

 - Hip Hop Abs – Host a dance-inspired aerobics class for your campers.